Tsunami Notification FAQs

 What are the risks of a tsunami in Saanich?

 As confirmed by scientific studies, there is a low risk of tsunamis in Saanich.
-In all areas of Saanich that are in close proximity to the ocean, an elevation of 4 metres or 13 feet above the highest tide line is deemed safe.
 Because of the geography of our coastline, there are very few areas that may experience any impact.

-In Saanich, 137 structures intersect with the Tsunami Hazard Zone, primarily located in the Cadboro/Telegraph Bay area, which were identified in a study carried out by the CRD in 2006 and validated again in 2013.
+In Saanich, 621 structures intersect with the Tsunami Hazard Zone, primarily located in the Cadboro/Telegraph Bay area, which were identified in a study carried out by the CRD in 2006 and validated again in 2013 and 2020.